 Conclusion

 On the whole, it seems as though the future of work will be a more flexible one.
 Many companies are now adopting remote or hybrid working practices without seeing a noticeable decline in productivity.
-On the contrary, the push towards flexible working arrangements has been beneficial for both employers and their staff since people tend to feel more valued and loyal to an organisation when their needs are accommodated.
+On the contrary, the push towards flexible working arrangements has benefited employers and their staff since people tend to feel more valued and loyal to an organisation when their needs are accommodated.
 Nowadays, we are more connected to one another than ever before thanks to the internet, so fewer barriers prevent people from taking a flexible approach to their working lives.

 • About the Author